solita/solita.github.com/_posts/2022-04-14-javascript-immutability.md

 const result = things.filter(character => character !== 'A');
 ```

-In any case, if use the well-known JavaScript array methods, remember to be sure if the method mutates the original array or returns a new copy.
+In any case, if you use the well-known JavaScript array methods, remember to be sure if the method mutates the original array or returns a new copy.
 It's a big difference between mutability and immutability.

 #### Objects